Show All Answers

 The paid parking fee promotes the use of mass transit by preserving the parking lot for transit users and customers of local businesses.

-The Centerville Train Depot Proposed Paid Parking program will be a cost recovery program.
+The Centerville Train Depot Paid Parking program will be a cost recovery program.
 The fees collected will go towards the maintenance of the parking lot.

 While some adjacent public roadways have open and non-restrictive parking, the police department will patrol and enforce posted parking regulations.
 The enforcement will be balanced with other prioritized calls for service and needs throughout the City on an ongoing basis.